 Appendix B: Upgrade notes

-Upgrading from Build Cache Node 9.9 or earlier
+Upgrading from build cache node 9.9 or earlier

 In version 9.10, the start and hash subcommands were introduced.
 Starting the build cache node without using the start subcommand is deprecated and support will be removed in a future release.
 Generating password hashes using the --hash-password and --hash-password-stdin arguments is also deprecated.